vcelis/cs253-wiki/README.md

 <h4>Authentication</h4>
 <p>As a form of session authentication a cookie is used with the users uid that matches the id of the users datastore entity.
 The cookie is of the form UID|HASH where hash is a combination of a common salt and the uid using the hmac algorithm.</p>
-<p>This is a part where theproject should improve to increase session security</p>
+<p>This is a part where the project should improve to increase session security</p>

 <h2>License</h2>
 <p>The MIT License (MIT)</p>